lfex/py/README.md

 +-------------------------------------------+
 ```

-Each py Worker is actually an ErlPort Python server:
+Each py Worker is actually a wrapper for an ErlPort ``gen_server`` which starts
+up Python interpreter.
+LFE py is only designed to work with Python 3.
+Both
+ErlPort and it provide Python 3 modules for use in the interpreters started
+by the workers.
+They have the following conceptual structure:

 ```
 +----------------+